Ajivic07/alx-pre_course/0x01-git/README.md

-My first README in a sub-git directory.
+My first README in a sub-git directory in a work related to git from alx.